laksmitawidya/selenium-automation/README.md

 #Java

-- Learn java can be found from this link https://www.codecademy.com/learn/learn-java
+- Learn/best practice using java language can be found from this link https://www.codecademy.com/learn/learn-java

+`HAPPY TESTING!`